ionos-cloud/ionosctl/docs/subcommands/CLI Setup/login.md

 If you use a username and password, this command generates a token that's saved in the config file.
 Please keep this token safe.
 If you specify a custom '--api-url', it'll be saved to the config file when you login successfully and used for future API calls.

-By default, the config file is located at /home/avirtopeanu/.config/ionosctl/config.json.
+To find your config file location, use 'ionosctl config'.
 If you want to use a different config file, use the '--config' global option.
 Changing the permissions of the config file will cause it to no longer work.

 Note: The IONOS Cloud CLI supports also authentication with environment variables: $IONOS_USERNAME, $IONOS_PASSWORD or $IONOS_TOKEN, these override the config file token.